ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical method

 \subsection{ADI schemes}

-In this subsection, the alternating direction implicit method for the time discretization of the heat equation \eqref{eqn:heat-eqn} is described.
-The time interval $[0,T]$ is uniformly partitioned into $N_t$ intervals $0=t^0<t^1\cdots < t^{N_t-1} < t^{N_t} = T$ with a constant time step $\tau = T/N_t$.
-The semi-discrete approximation to the exact solution $u(\mathbf{x}, t^n)$ without spatial discretization is denoted as $u^n$.
+In this subsection, we describe the alternating direction implicit method used for the time discretization of the heat equation \eqref{eqn:heat-eqn}.
+The time interval $[0,T]$ is uniformly partitioned into $N_t$ intervals $0=t^0<t^1\cdots < t^{N_t-1} < t^{N_t} = T$ with constant time step $\tau = T/N_t$.
+The semi-discrete approximation to the exact solution $u(\bm{x}, t^n)$ without spatial discretization is denoted as $u^n$.